Nipple pain is normal while breastfeeding, but it can be easily relieved

 Try a new position

-• Lying back or lying on your side.
+• Try lying back or lying on your side.
 This will also help prevent back pain caused by hunching forward to breastfeed.

 • Use pillows for extra support.
 Both for you and the baby, ensuring baby's head is fully supported.

-• Different holds and switch up breastfeeding positions.
-This is done in order to fully drain every part of the breast.
-It helps prevent clogged ducts and mastitis.
+• Try different holds and switch up breastfeeding positions in order to fully drain every part of the breast.
+This will help prevent clogged ducts and mastitis.

 • Break the suction and reposition the baby's mouth.
 Try to reposition the baby's lower lip away from the nipple, closer to the bottom of the areola.